f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     ethernet state counters out-8021q-frames 0

 The **show lacp** CLI command will show both external LAG interfaces if the management ports are bonded together, and internal LAG’s to each slot.
 In the output below there are 3 blades installed in slots 1-3.
 They will be labeled **cplagg_1.<slot#>**.
-The **mgmt_aggr** is a name provided by the admin when the LAG for the external management piorts were configured.
+The **mgmt_aggr** is a name provided by the admin when the LAG for the external management ports were configured.
 This name will be different depending on what the admin chooses for a name.

 .. code-block:: bash